Data-Robusta/data-robusta/presentation_notes.md

+ (Graph with overview of price spikes)
+1976, 1986 and 1994; all of these years the price of coffee significantly spiked primarily due to weather related conditions.
+Certainly weather does have an impact on price but its impacts are most prevalent during extreme events; weather macro trends cannot (*preform/cannot be seen as well/cannot be accounted for as well*) during most other times.
+This is due to the markets natural gravitation towards a lower price due to modernization, innovation, and the perseverance of the farmers themselves.
+Other major fluctuations can be attributed to events such as (graph of 1995 to 2015) disease, government policy changes, natural disasters.

+4:32
+That’s what I have thus far

 Presenter: Cari
 *** Showing our thought process and qualitative analysis

 The data exploration identified the extreme price spikes, but it did not tell us what was creating them.
-We decide to take a deeper dive into the drivers and how they affected prices over time.
+We decide to take a deeper dive into the data and to see what was causing these spikes.

 What we found was that coffee volatility can be created by several different types of events.
-Prolonged frost, trade agreements, exchange rates, and plant disease can all cause price spikes 2-10x the normal price.
+Hard frost, trade agreements, exchange rates, and plant disease can all cause price spikes 2-10x the normal price.
 These events have serious long term effects on the price of coffee as well; prices can take 18 months to 5 years to return to normal levels.

 In 1975, the now named Brazilian "Black Frost" destroyed 40% of Brazil's coffee plants.
 This caused prices to skyrocket to worldwide record highs and several years to return to normal.
 Coffee producing countries are not insulated from other countries' misfortunes affecting their own coffee export prices.
-Foreign disasters like this can be price beneficial to unaffected countries, but are not sustainable and make long term planning difficult for farmers.
+Foreign disasters like this can be price beneficial to unaffected countries, but are not sustainable and make long term planning difficult for small farmers.

 2002 emerging markets

 2011 plant disease